 While setting up ongoing replication, we need to ensure that binary logs on the primary Aurora MySQL instance are being retained long enough for change data capture.
-To set the binary log retention time frame, use the mysql.rds_set_configuration procedure and specify a configuration parameter of
+To set the binary log retention time frame, use the mysql.rds_set_configuration procedure and specify a configuration parameter of binlog retention hours

-binlog retention hours along with the number of hours to retain binlog files on the DB cluster.
+along with the number of hours to retain binlog files on the DB cluster.
 The maximum value for Aurora MySQL 3.x, Aurora MySQL version 2.11 and above is 90 days.
-The default value of
+The default value of binlog retention hours

-NULL.
-For Aurora MySQL,
+.
+For Aurora MySQL, NULL

-NULL means binary logs are not retained.
+means binary logs are not retained.

 You should determine the binary log retention hours based few key factors like size of the Aurora MySQL DB cluster, the time it would take in Aurora cloning and binary log replication start timings after aurora cloning.
 In this post, you use the following code to configure binary log retention period to 3 days on Aurora MySQL: